peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the the value of the closest "float" to 0.1, not 0.1 exactly).
-To create an arbitrary-precision decimal number from an arbitrary-precision decimal number, use FromString instead in most cases (for example:
+To create an arbitrary-precision decimal number from a decimal value, use FromString instead in most cases (for example:
   <code>ExtendedDecimal.FromString("0.1")</code>).

 **Parameters:**